viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 *  You will need to copy the directory to your working space, whether working on Uppmax:
  <details>
  <summary>:key: Click to see an example command</summary>
+ {% highlight bash %}
- `cp -r /sw/courses/ngsintro/rnaseq_2016/bonus/funannot ./`
+ cp -r /sw/courses/ngsintro/rnaseq_2016/bonus/funannot ./
+ {% endhighlight %}
  </details>
  or on your local computer:
  <details>
  <summary>:key: Click to see an example of command</summary>
+ {% highlight bash %}
- `scp -r YOUR_LOGIN@milou.uppmax.uu.se:/sw/courses/ngsintro/rnaseq_2016/bonus/funannot ./`
+ scp -r YOUR_LOGIN@milou.uppmax.uu.se:/sw/courses/ngsintro/rnaseq_2016/bonus/funannot ./
+ {% endhighlight %}
  </details>